PacketFabric/terraform-provider-packetfabric/docs/resources/packetfabric_cloud_router.md

 ### Required

 - `account_uuid` (String) The UUID for the billing account that should be billed.
-- `asn` (Number) The ASN of the cloud router.

-	This can be the PacketFabric public ASN 4556 (default) or a private ASN from 64512 - 65534.

-	Defaults to 4556 if unspecified.
 - `capacity` (String) The cloud router capacity.

 	Enum: "100Mbps" "500Mbps" "1Gbps" "2Gbps" "5Gbps" "10Gbps" "20Gbps" "30Gbps" "40Gbps" "50Gbps" "60Gbps" "80Gbps" "100Gbps" ">100Gbps"